jeremygray/pyfilesec/docs/source/index.rst

   OpenSSL and the basic approach (RSA + AES 256) are well-understood and recommended (e.g., by Ferguson, Schneier, & Kohno (2010) `Cryptography engineering.` Indianapolis,
   Indiana: Wiley).
-- The implementation should allow for the relatively easy adoption of another encryption cipher suite, in the event that a change is necessary for cryptographic reasons.
+- Allow for the relatively easy adoption of another encryption cipher suite, in the event that a change is necessary for cryptographic reasons.
 - For clarity, use and return full paths to files, not relative paths.
-- Avoid obfuscation and so-called "security through obscurity".
-Obfuscation does not enchance security, yet can make data recovery more difficult or expensive.
+- Avoid obfuscation.
+It does
+  not enchance security, yet can make data recovery more difficult or expensive.
   So transparency is preferred.
 For this reason, meta-data are generated by default to make things less obscure; meta-data can be suppressed if desired.
-- Encryption should refuse to proceed if the OpenSSL version is lower than 0.9.8.
+- Require OpenSSL version is 0.9.8 or higher.
-- Encryption must not proceed if the public key < 1024 bits; you should only use 2048 or higher.
+- Require a public key >= 1024 bits; you should only use 2048 or higher.
 - For the AES encryption, a random 256-bit session key (AES password) is generated for each encryption event.
-- For ease of archiving and handling, everything is bundled as a single ``tar`` file (with ``gzip`` compression), with ``.enc`` as the extension.
-It can be unbundled using ``tar`` (the archive contents remain encrypted).
+- Use standard formats as much as possible.
-- pyFileSec does not try to manage RSA keys.
-Its up to you (the user) to do so.
+- Managing the RSA keys is up to the user to do.

 Installation